crespire/rails_railsbook/README.md

 * Wrote a custom Rails validator, demonstrating a level of comfort with the Rails API documentation.
 * Developed an RSpec test suite in the Rails context.
 Learned to use supporting gems Faker and Capybara to implement the test suite.
 While I didn't strictly TDD this project, testing remained important.
 * Rolled custom CSS based the BEM methodology based on a tutorial resource.
 * Deployment is hard!
 While local development and test environments were already using PostgreSQL, getting the app deployed took quite a bit of trial and error, troubleshooting and searching the internet.
-From adjustments in the production environment to making sure all the services required were running and reachable, I learned a lot about Heroku, AWS S3, Sendgrid and Oauth.
+From adjustments in the production environment to making sure all the services required were running and reachable, I learned a lot about Heroku/dokku, AWS S3, Sendgrid and Oauth.

 # Deployment notes
-In order to build this application successfully on dokku/heroku, the following buildpacks are required:
+In order to build and deploy this application successfully on dokku/heroku, the following buildpacks are required in this order:
 1. https://github.com/heroku/heroku-buildpack-apt.git
 1. https://github.com/brandoncc/heroku-buildpack-vips.git
 1. https://github.com/heroku/heroku-buildpack-ruby.git

 The apt pack allows us to use the Aptfile to install packages into the container that we require (libvips, etc).
+For lower-spec'd containers (1gb RAM), adding a 2GB swap file solved some `Kill` problems with dokku deployment.

 ## Future Opportunities
 There are a few things I left on the table in terms of this application that I would love to revisit in the future when I don't have other things I'm keen to learn or pick up.